 What we must decide as a society is whether we should remove this last vestige, and with it any checks on federal power, or return to the principles on which it was based.

 Four years have passed since I wrote this article, and the fervor over the Electoral College has reached a new pitch with the election of Donald Trump.
 As of this writing, Hillary Clinton, who lost the Electoral College by a large margin, leads the national popular vote by over a million votes.

 The protests by Democrats over the unfairness of the election’s results is overwrought.
 The Electoral College has been the system that elects American presidents for two and a quarter centuries.
 Donald Trump and Hillary Clinton both knew this when they ran their campaigns, and that knowledge impacted their campaign strategies.
 Had winning the popular vote have determined who would have been president, both candidates would have used different strategies.
 Therefore, the popular vote count doesn’t matter when both candidates were looking to maximize electoral votes.

-It has also been accused that the Electoral College arose out of a desire to protect slavery, which is the predictable argument by leftists whenever the Constitution stands in their way.
-This charge is baseless, which should be evident by the fact that it was proposed by Ellsworth, a Connecticotian who spoke in favor of slavery being abolished during the Philadelphia Convention.
+It has also been claimed that the Electoral College arose out of a desire to protect slavery, which is the predictable leftist argument against any part of the Constitution that stands in their way.
+This charge, which has been thoroughly debunked by historian Kevin Gutzman, is baseless, which should be evident by the fact that the Electoral College was proposed by Ellsworth, a Connecticotian who spoke in favor of slavery being abolished during the Philadelphia Convention.

 The Electoral College remains an important protection against the mob rule of pure democracy.
 Unfortunately, Americans continue to misunderstand its importance.